Kubernetes resource placement from hub cluster to member clusters

 with topology spread constraints

-You can use topology spread constraints to force the division of the cluster placements across topology boundaries to satisfy availability requirements, for example, splitting placements across regions or update rings.
+You can use topology spread constraints to force the division of the cluster placements across topology boundaries to satisfy availability requirements.
+For example, use these constraints to split placements across regions or update rings.
 You can also configure topology spread constraints to prevent scheduling if the constraint can't be met (whenUnsatisfiable: DoNotSchedule

 ) or schedule as best possible (whenUnsatisfiable: ScheduleAnyway